gi-ev/LNI-proceedings/README.md

     This will create a `proceedings.tex` with the real workshop titles instead of build ids.
 12. Fix spaces before `\and` in `proceedings.tex`: Replace `SPACE\and` by `\and`, where `SPACE` denotes the [white space character](https://en.wikipedia.org/wiki/Whitespace_character).
    Reason: `\unskip` does nothing at `\texorpdfstring` in combination with hyperref
+13. Execute `pdflatex -synctex=1 proceedings.tex` to see whether pdflatex gets through.
+14. Check `proceedings.pdf` whether **all fonts are embedded**.
+  In case some fonts are not embedded, follow folling steps:
+  - go to the folder of the paper
+  - locate the PDF containing the picture
+  - embed the font using Acrobat Professional's preflight functionality
+  - Recompile the paper (`pdflatex paper`, ...)
+  - Recompile the proceedings (`pdflatex  -synctex=1 proceedings`)
-13. Create pax information
+15. Create pax information
   - Linux: Execute `prepare-papers.sh`
   - Windows: Execute `prepare-papers.bat`
-14. Execute `pdflatex -synctex=1 proceedings.tex` to see whether pdflatex gets through.
-15. Do the usual pdflatex, biblatex, texindy runs. pdflatex also generates `proceedings.bib` and thereby also generates the character sequence `\IeC` (see [Implementation documentation](#implementation-documentation)).
+16. Do the usual pdflatex, biblatex, texindy runs. pdflatex also generates `proceedings.bib` and thereby also generates the character sequence `\IeC` (see [Implementation documentation](#implementation-documentation)).
     These characters have to be removed for the final biblatex run.
     All these steps are automatically done by `make-proceedings`.
     - Linux: Execute `make-proceeding.sh` to execute all required steps
     - Windows: Execute `make-proceedings.bat` to execute all required steps
-16. Check proceedings and make necessary adaptions.
+17. Check proceedings and make necessary adaptions.
     During the fixup phase, you can run `pdflatex -synctex=1 proceedings` to quickly build the proceedings.
     Nevertheless, run `make-proceedings.bat` every now and then to ensure a correctly generated index.
-17. Compile the final proceedings
+18. Compile the final proceedings
     - Linux: Execute `make-proceeding.sh` to execute all required steps
     - Windows: Execute `make-proceedings.bat` to execute all required steps